grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Shakes nodded.

-Percy placed a steel straight-edge dappled with rust patches down on the chart, which showed their proposed course in a hashed line of grease-pencil marks.
+Percy placed a rust-dappled straight-edge down on the chart which showed their proposed course drawn in a hashed line of grease-pencil marks.
 "Barring any unforeseen distractions, this is our planned course.
-We will be heading into an area that a number of Territorial Authorities claim control over."
+We will be moving into an area that a number of Territorial Authorities claim control over."

 Shakes reached into his denim vest and withdrew a small pencil and a notebook covered with black and smudged fingerprints.
 He began to scratch down notes in a fast, unreadable scribble.